Bruiser Brody: Death

-On July 16, 1988, Brody was in the locker room before his scheduled match with Dan Spivey at Juan Ramón Loubriel Stadium in Bayamón (a city near San Juan, Puerto Rico), when José Huertas González, a fellow wrestler and booker, allegedly asked him to step into the shower area to discuss business.
+On July 16, 1988, Brody was in the locker room before his scheduled match with Dan Spivey at Juan Ramón Loubriel Stadium in Bayamón, Puerto Rico, when José Huertas González, a fellow wrestler and booker, allegedly asked him to step into the shower area to discuss business.
 There was an argument between the two wrestlers and a scuffle ensued.
-Due to the dressing room layout, there were no witnesses to the altercation.
-However, two screams were heard, loud enough for the entire locker room to hear.
+Due to the dressing room layout, there were no witnesses to the altercation; however, two screams were heard, loud enough for the entire locker room to hear.
 Tony Atlas ran to the shower and saw Brody bent over and holding his stomach.
 Atlas then looked up at González and saw him holding a bloody knife.

-Due to the heavy traffic outdoors and large crowd in the stadium it took paramedics almost an hour to reach Brody.
+Due to the heavy traffic outdoors and large crowd in the stadium, it took paramedics almost an hour to reach Brody.
 When the paramedics arrived, Atlas helped carry Brody downstairs to the waiting ambulance as, due to Brody's size, paramedics were unable to lift him.
 He later died from his stab wounds.
-González claimed self-defense and testified in his own defense.
-He was acquitted of murder in 1989.
-The prosecution witnesses living outside of Puerto Rico did not show up, claiming they had not received their summons until after the trial had ended.
+González claimed self-defense and testified in his own defense at trial in 1989.
+The prosecution witnesses living outside of Puerto Rico claimed they had not received their summons until after the trial had ended.
+The case was not dismissed for their absence, nor were they charged with contempt of the Puerto Rico court.
+González was acquitted of murder.
+The prosecution did not appeal.

-Fellow wrestlers Dutch Mantel and Tony Atlas have said that in the 1970s, when Brody and González had wrestled each other, Brody had wrestled very roughly and beat up González.
-S. D. Jones claims after one such match González said to him "one day I am gonna kill that man".

-In April 2019, Brody's death was featured on VICE's Dark Side of the Ring - Season 1, Episode 3, which included interviews with Dutch Mantel, Tony Atlas and Abdullah the Butcher.